-The orientation and aspect of the riverside frontage provides opportunities for facades to incorporate balconies and vertical gardens.
+The orientation and aspect of the riverside frontage provides opportunities for facades to incorporate balconies and other features such as vertical gardens.

 Diagrammatic illustration: building heights vary, and the frontage of urban blocks is broken up with set-backs in some locations.
 This layout minimises overshadowing and allows permeable access and views towards the river from the interior of urban blocks.